The Honourable Kim Beazley AC, Governor of Western Australia

 Mr Craig Masarei – Chairperson

-Craig Masarei has been the Chairman of Alzheimer’s WA for 21 years and is the Chief Legal Officer and Company Secretary for the Water Corporation.
+Craig Masarei has been the Chairperson of Alzheimer’s WA for 21 years and is the Chief Legal Officer and Company Secretary for the Water Corporation.

 He is the Chairman for the Water Corporation Superannuation Plan and the Chairman for the Parkdale Investment and Equity Trust.

 Craig is a member of the Australian Corporate Lawyers Association, Law Council of Australia, Law Society of Western Australia and the Australian Superannuation Funds Association.